wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 This is the v2 version under development, which is not available yet.
 Please check the v1 branch or release.

 This is not my top priority and is not related to my course this semester, so it may be developed very slowly.
 Due to the powerful matching function of v1, I plan to finish it before the next major version update of the game.

-## Roadmap:

-### v2

-Not be tied to a certain mod and data source.
-GUI, all lang support.
-Built in socks5 proxy support.

-No need develop env, a exe avaliable.